YureshTharushika/Score_Board/README.md

 # Rummy Scoreboard

-Rummyi Scoreboard is a web application designed to keep track of scores for the Rummy card game.
+Rummy Scoreboard is a web application designed to keep track of scores for the Rummy card game.
 It allows players to add their names, manage scores across multiple rounds, handle stalemates, and view results.

 ## Live Demo